PascalCorpsman/fpc_atomic/flyio_server/README.md

 2. **Git** - for cloning the repository (optional, if using pre-built image)

+## 📋 Which deploy script to use?

+There are two deploy scripts in the repository:

+- **`deploy_prebuilt.sh`** (recommended) - Faster option
+  - Uses pre-built Docker image from GitHub Container Registry
+  - Faster (no compilation from source)
+  - Requires game data (fails without it)
+  - Use if you have game data and want a quick deploy

+- **`build_and_deploy.sh`** - Slower option
+  - Builds the server from Pascal source code
+  - Slower (compiles during build process)
+  - Can work without game data (warns but continues)
+  - Use if you want to build from current source code or don't have game data

 ## 🚀 Quick Start

-### Option A: Using Pre-built Docker Image with Game Data (Recommended)
+### Option A: Deploy from Pre-built Docker Image (Recommended) - `deploy_prebuilt.sh`

-If you want to use a pre-built Docker image from GitHub Container Registry, you don't need to have Pascal compiler or Lazarus installed.
+**Faster option** - uses a pre-built Docker image from GitHub Container Registry.
+You don't need to have Pascal compiler or Lazarus installed.
 However, you need to add game data extracted from the original CD.

 **⚠️ IMPORTANT: Game Data Required**